ViVa: A Video-Generative Value Model for Robot Reinforcement Learning: Related Works

 \subsection{Value Functions in Robot Learning}

-Value functions play a fundamental role in reinforcement learning for robotic manipulation by providing learning signals that guide policy improvement under delayed and sparse feedback~\citep{sutton1998reinforcement,ross2011reduction}.
-Early works explored learning value or Q-functions from demonstrations and offline datasets, including calibrated Q-learning and offline reinforcement learning approaches for manipulation tasks ~\citep{kalashnikov2018scalable,levine2020offline,mandlekar2020iris,sharma2023self,mendonca2023alan,luo2024serl,lampe2024mastering,huang2025co}.
-Subsequent studies incorporated value estimation into end-to-end robotic learning pipelines using policy-gradient methods such as PPO and REINFORCE, as well as task-specific formulations such as time-to-completion prediction, demonstrating that accurate value modeling is essential for long-horizon robotic behaviors~\citep{zhai2025vision,ghasemipour2025self}.

-The success of VLA models~\citep{team2024octo,o2024open,kim2024openvla,li2024cogact,cheang2024gr,liu2024rdt} has sparked interest in extending VLMs beyond policy learning to value estimation~\citep{frans2025diffusion,ma2024vision,ma2023liv}.
-GVL~\citep{ma2024vision} demonstrates that VLMs can provide transferable per-frame value estimates from visual trajectories by framing value prediction as a temporal ordering problem over shuffled video frames, enabling progress-aware learning across diverse manipulation tasks.
-Building on this direction, the recent framework $\pi^{*}_{0.6}$~\citep{intelligence2025pi0.6} incorporates VLM-based value functions into reinforcement learning pipelines, using them to estimate state-action advantages for advantage-conditioned policy refinement.
-This integration yields substantial gains in challenging long-horizon tasks such as laundry folding and espresso making, demonstrating that value model quality directly translates to policy improvement in real-world settings.
-These works demonstrate the feasibility of VLM-based value estimation for robotic reinforcement learning.
+Value functions are central to reinforcement learning for robotics, providing learning signals under delayed and sparse feedback~\citep{sutton1998reinforcement,ross2011reduction}.
+Prior works have applied reinforcement learning to robotic manipulation, spanning offline Q-learning~\citep{kalashnikov2018scalable,levine2020offline,mandlekar2020iris,huang2025co}, autonomous real-world interaction~\citep{sharma2023self,mendonca2023alan,luo2024serl,lampe2024mastering}, and end-to-end value-guided policy optimization~\citep{zhai2025vision,ghasemipour2025self}.
+To enable reinforcement learning for VLA models~\citep{team2024octo,o2024open,kim2024openvla,li2024cogact,cheang2024gr,liu2024rdt}, recent works have explored VLM-based value estimation~\citep{frans2025diffusion,ma2024vision,ma2023liv}.
+For instance, GVL~\citep{ma2024vision} directly queries VLMs to assess task progress by framing value prediction as temporal ordering over shuffled video frames.
+TopReward~\citep{chen2026topreward} instead leverages VLM token probabilities as zero-shot reward signals. $\pi^{*}_{0.6}$~\citep{intelligence2025pi0.6} trains a dedicated VLM-based value model with dense supervision as a core component of the RECAP pipeline for advantage-conditioned policy refinement.

-Existing approaches rely on discriminative VLMs trained on static image–text data, capturing temporal dynamics only implicitly.
-This limits value estimation to individual frames without explicit modeling of how physical interactions evolve over time.
-Such limitations motivate leveraging video generative models that learn spatiotemporal dynamics directly from large-scale video data, offering a natural foundation for value estimation in long-horizon tasks.
+Despite their differing designs, these methods share a fundamental limitation: they all rely on VLMs trained on static images, which capture per-frame semantics but lack explicit modeling of temporal dynamics and physical interactions.
+This motivates leveraging video generative models, which learn spatiotemporal dynamics directly from large-scale video data and offer a natural foundation for value estimation in long-horizon tasks.